SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/HtmlElement/toInteger.md

 so.topic: reference
 ---

+# HtmlElement.toInteger()

 Returns the element value as an integer.